-- Apart from tennis and golfer's elbow, forearm overuse injuries are not that common outside the realms of sports medicine.
+- Apart from tennis and golfer's elbow (lateral and medial epicondylitis), forearm overuse injuries are not that common outside the realms of sports medicine.

 - Ulnar nerve injury and olecranon stress fractures can also occur if there is increased stress on the elbow joint.